Ski Sunday

-Ski Sunday is a weekly magazine-style television show covering winter sports, broadcast on BBC Two in the United Kingdom on Sundays in a late afternoon or an early evening timeslot.
-It began on 15 January 1978 and is currently presented by Ed Leigh and Chemmy Alcott with reporters Graham Bell, Tim Warwood, Jenny Jones, Aimee Fuller and Phil Young.
+Ski Sunday was a weekly magazine-style television show covering winter sports, broadcast on BBC Two in the United Kingdom on Sundays in a late afternoon or an early evening timeslot.
+It began on 15 January 1978 and last aired on 1 February 2026.
+In 2026 at the time of cancellation, presenters were Ed Leigh and Chemmy Alcott with reporters Graham Bell, Tim Warwood, Jenny Jones, Aimee Fuller and Phil Young.

 History

-Originally launched in 1978 following the 1976 Winter Olympics, later forming part of Sunday Grandstand and presented and commentated on by British broadcasters including Ron Pickering and David Vine (who presented the show for twenty years until he took semi-retirement in 1996), the show focused primarily on the blue riband events of downhill skiing and Special Slalom.
+Originally launched in 1978 following the 1976 Winter Olympics, later forming part of Sunday Grandstand and presented and commentated on by British broadcasters including Ron Pickering and David Vine (who presented the show for twenty years until he took semi-retirement in 1996), the show focused primarily on the blue riband events of downhill skiing and slalom skiing.
 Following the final edition of Grandstand in early 2007, Ski Sunday became one of the longest-running BBC Sports television programmes still being broadcast; the 2008 series was the 30th.

+On 1 September 2026, the BBC announced that the programme was to finish after nearly 50 years on air.